Raguram-N/The_Hindu/README.md

 ## 2. Background

 The Hindu is one of India’s most respected newspapers, trusted for its editorial quality and factual reporting.
-Its readership includes a significant base of students preparing for competitive exams such as UPSC, TNPSC, SSC, Banking, and NEET.
+Its readership includes a significant base of students preparing for competitive exams such as UPSC, TNPSC, SSC, Banking etc.

 In recent years, however:
 - Digital-first platforms (Google News, Inshorts, coaching apps) have begun capturing this audience with personalization.